Notes on Annual Plant Descriptions

 Alonsoa (mask flower) H.H.A., 1-1 ½ ft.
-These South American plants thrive in a rich soil and in a sunny position.
-The most showy is A. warscewiczii, with bright scarlet flowers.
+These South American plants thrive in rich soil and in a sunny position.
+The showiest is A. warscewiczii, with bright scarlet flowers.
 There is also a dwarf form known as compacta’, admirable as a pot plant for a cool greenhouse, where it is perennial.
-Sow in February or March under glass, in a temperature of 6o°F ( 6°C) and plant out in May for a summer display.
+Sow in February or March under glass, at a temperature of 6o°F ( 6°C), and plant out in May for a summer display.

 Amaranthus (love-lies-bleeding) H.A., 3 ft.
 The long pendent tassels of crimson flowers are a curious sight from July to September.
 A. caudatus Viridis’ has long greenish-yellow tassels.
 Sow in the open ground in April in well-drained soil and in a sunny position.
 It requires plenty of moisture during the growing season.
 In exposed districts it is best treated as a half-hardy plant.
 People either like it or it gives them the creeps.